salrashid123/gcpemulator/README.md

 pip install -r requirements.txt
 ```

 Now you need to add the CA_cert.pem to the trust store for the local virtualenv httplib2 (used by google api client library).
+Copy the bundled [root cert](dockerimage/html/CA_crt.pem) to /tmp/CA_crt.crt.

 gcd/local/lib/python2.7/site-packages/httplib2/cacerts.txt